WeCanCodeIT/CleMasterSyllabus/Graded Projects/WK 4 VP Shelter.md

 4

-Ok, you play with Tommy.
+Ok, you played with Tommy.
 ```

-## Required Tasks

-### Program class

-- In the `Main` method have a program that…
-	- [ ] asks for user input.
-	- [ ] writes output to the console.

-- Available user interface actions should include (at minimum)…
-	- [ ] `Volunteer` feeding all the pets
-	- [ ] `Volunteer` watering all the pets
-	- [ ] `Volunteer` or `Manager` playing with an individual pet
-	- [ ] `Manager` to coordinate adoption of a pet, which should display a list of pet names and descriptions, allowing a user to select one
+### Application Logic Requirements, Part 2

+During application development process, the following application logic requirements were identified.

-### VirtualPetShelter class
+#### VirtualPetShelter class

-- [ ] include appropriate instance variable(s) (fields/Properties) to store the pets who reside at the shelter
+- [ ] The `VirtualPetShelter` class MUST include the appropriate instance variable(s) (fields/properties) to store the pets who reside at the shelter.
-- [ ] include appropriate instance variable(s) (fields/Properties) to store all of the employees who volunteer or work at the shelter.
+- [ ] The `VirtualPetShelter` class MUST include the appropriate instance variable(s) (fields/properties) to store all of the employees who volunteer or work at the shelter.
 - *HINT:* Don't overthink this class.
 You might not instantiate an object from this class in your program.
 This class allows us to see your ability to appropriately use Lists.

-### VirtualPet class
+#### VirtualPet class

 For this week's VirtualPet, you can keep the class from last week's project and add the following, or create a new class with the following:
-- include instance variables (fields/Properties) representing:
+- [ ] The `VirtualPet` class MUST include instance variables (fields/Properties) representing:
 	- [ ] name
 	- [ ] description
-- include a constructor that accepts a name and description only
+- [ ] The `VirtualPet` class MUST include a constructor that accepts a name and description only
-- include a constructor that, in addition to name and description, accepts starting values for the pet's attributes (hunger, boredom, etc)
+- [ ] The `VirtualPet` class MUST include a constructor that, in addition to name and description, accepts starting values for the pet's attributes (hunger, boredom, etc).

 Remember that it is OK to have more than one constructor.
 This will be called an **overloaded** constructor

-### Class derived from VirtualPet
+#### Class derived from VirtualPet

-- Include instance variables (fields/Properties) representing:
+- The dervied class MUST include instance variables (fields/properties) representing:
 	- [ ] type of pet
 	- [ ] pet's specific diet

-### Employee Classes
+#### Employee Classes
-- [ ] `Employee` base class.
+- [ ] The `Employee` base class MUST include:
-		- [ ] One property (perhaps EmployeeID)
+		- [ ] One property (perhaps EmployeeID).
-		- [ ] Two abstract methods (for example, ClockIn() or ShowID())
+		- [ ] Two abstract methods (for example, `ClockIn()` or `ShowID()`).
-	- [ ] `Volunteer` class derived from `Employee`
+	- [ ] The `Volunteer` class derived from `Employee` MUST include:
-		- [ ] An override method (How does a Volunteer do one of the Employee methods differently?)
+		- [ ] An override method (How does a Volunteer do one of the Employee methods differently?).
-		- [ ] An additional property (for example HoursAvailable, VolunteerType, or VolunteerSpecialty)
+		- [ ] An additional property (for example HoursAvailable, VolunteerType, or VolunteerSpecialty).
-		- [ ] A method for feeding all of the pets (*HINT:* Don't overthink this.
+		- [ ] A method for feeding all of the pets. (*HINT:* Don't overthink this.
 It can return a status of "All pets have been fed.")
-		- [ ] A method for giving water to all of the pets (see above hint)
+		- [ ] A method for giving water to all of the pets (see above hint).
-	- [ ] `Manager` class derived from `Employee`
+	- [ ] The `Manager` class derived from `Employee` MUST include:
-		- [ ] An override method (How does a Manager do one of the Employee methods differently?)
+		- [ ] An override method (How does a Manager do one of the Employee methods differently?).
-		- [ ] An additional property (for example, Salary, YearsEmployed, or Department)
+		- [ ] An additional property (for example, Salary, YearsEmployed, or Department).
-		- [ ] A method for adopting a pet
+		- [ ] A method for adopting a pet.

 ## Stretch Tasks

+During application development process, the following application logic requirements were identified.
+These requirements are not mandatory and are in no way a requirement for delivering the application.
 - [ ] Consider any stretch tasks from last week's project that you did not attempt.
-- [ ] Keep track of the cleanliness of individual pets' cages and offer an option in the user interface to clean pet cages
+- [ ] The application COULD keep track of the cleanliness of individual pets' cages and offer an option in the user interface to clean pet cages.

 ## Hints
 - Break this project down into smaller parts.
 Start with your VirtualPet class and then create your derived "type of pet" class before starting the new stuff.
 - There is a lot of creativity allowed in this project.
-Focus on meeting the requirements first, then add some personality. *KEEP IN MIND you will not be graded on your stylistic choices, you will be graded on whether or not you met the requirements.*
+Focus on meeting the requirements first, then add some personality.
+Keep in mind you will not be graded on your stylistic choices: *you will be graded on whether or not you met the requirements.*
 - Review the _BankAccount_ project, the _Lists_ slides, and the _Inheritance and Polymorphism_ slides as preparation for this project.
-- Have fun!!